 The mobile version of our Exodus Platform is available on both iOS and Android platforms, and seamlessly syncs with the Exodus Platform desktop software so that transactions are completed in seconds and mirrored on the desktop platform.
-The mobile Exodus Platform has been downloaded approximately 1,600,000 times since its release in 2019.
-Since January 2020, approximately 373,000 customers activated the platform after downloading the mobile app, an activation rate of 30%.
-We offer the mobile version of the Exodus Platform to customers as a free download.
-As with the desktop version of the Exodus Platform, we derive our revenues from API integration fees (both transaction- and non-transaction-based) that we charge to third parties who develop applications that our customers can access from the Exodus Platform through an API.
+The mobile Exodus Platform has been downloaded approximately 630,000 times since its release in 2019.
+Since January 2020, approximately 158,900 customers activated the platform after downloading the mobile app, an activation rate of 64%.
 The mobile app allows customers to manage their crypto assets with built-in security, including the mobile security of face or fingerprint scanning.
 As on our desktop platform, we encrypt private keys and transaction data to support customers' data privacy.
 Customers rarely have to manage or deal with the complex technicalities of blockchain-based crypto assets.
 Instead, our customers quickly and seamlessly deploy and interact with their crypto assets, while we and our API providers manage the complicated technology behind the scenes.
+Unique to our mobile platform, in many jurisdictions iOS users can buy Bitcoin with fiat currency using Apple Pay.